 WHAT IS THE KINDERGARTEN OBSERVATION FORM?

-KOF has been validated against other evidence-based measures of child development such as the Woodcock Johnson III, Expressive One Word Vocabulary Test, Brigance K-1 Screens, Ages and Stages Questionnaire, Head Toes Knees Shoulders test, Work Sampling System, and the Pre-K and Kindergarten Behavior Scales.
+The KOF and its preschool version have been validated against other evidence-based measures of child development, such as the Woodcock Johnson III, Expressive One Word Vocabulary Test, Brigance K-1 Screens, Ages and Stages Questionnaire, Head Toes Knees Shoulders test, Work Sampling System, and the Pre-K and Kindergarten Behavior Scales.
 Five different longitudinal studies have show that the KOF predicts 2nd and 3rd grade academic test scores.
 (For more information, please see the Psychometric Fact Sheet)

-The Kindergarten Observation Form have been used in over 15 counties in California, as well as in Arizona, North Carolina and Illinois, and to date, over 60,000 unique child assessments have been conducted.
-(For more information, please see the Introduction to the Kindergarten Observation Form PowerPoint ).
+The Kindergarten Observation Form have been used in over 15 counties in California, as well as in Arizona, North Carolina, Montana, Missouri, and Illinois, and to date, over 100,000 unique child assessments have been conducted.
+(For more information, please see the Kindergarten Observation Form PowerPoint ).

 This document provides a brief overview of the KOF and frequently asked questions.
-To request other fact sheets or sample reports, please contact Lisa Niclai.
+To request other fact sheets or sample reports, please contact Christina Branom.